Oriental Trimex Ltd leads gainers in 'B' group

 ALSO READ

-Manaksia Coated Metals & Industries reports consolidated net loss of Rs 3.13 crore in the September 2018 quarter
+Sundaram Multi Pap reports standalone net profit of Rs 0.41 crore in the December 2018 quarter

-Manaksia Coated Metals & Industries reports standalone net loss of Rs 2.84 crore in the September 2018 quarter
+Sundaram Multi Pap reports standalone net profit of Rs 0.44 crore in the September 2018 quarter

-Manaksia Coated Metals & Industries reports consolidated net loss of Rs 0.08 crore in the June 2018 quarter

 -

-Shriram EPC Ltd, Almondz Global Securities Ltd, Manaksia Coated Metals & Industries Ltd and GTN Industries Ltd are among the other gainers in the BSE's 'B' group today, 08 February 2019.
+Spice Mobility Ltd, Motor & General Finance Ltd, Sundaram Multi Pap Ltd and Akme Star Housing Finance Ltd are among the other gainers in the BSE's 'B' group today, 11 February 2019.

-Shriram EPC Ltd, Almondz Global Securities Ltd, Manaksia Coated Metals & Industries Ltd and GTN Industries Ltd are among the other gainers in the BSE's 'B' group today, 08 February 2019.
+Spice Mobility Ltd, Motor & General Finance Ltd, Sundaram Multi Pap Ltd and Akme Star Housing Finance Ltd are among the other gainers in the BSE's 'B' group today, 11 February 2019.

-Oriental Trimex Ltd soared 20.00% to Rs 12.3 at 11:47 IST.
+Oriental Trimex Ltd surged 20.00% to Rs 14.76 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 13825 shares were traded on the counter so far as against the average daily volumes of 950 shares in the past one month.
+On the BSE, 49143 shares were traded on the counter so far as against the average daily volumes of 1660 shares in the past one month.

-Shriram EPC Ltd surged 14.53% to Rs 9.85.
+Spice Mobility Ltd soared 14.73% to Rs 8.49.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 16118 shares were traded on the counter so far as against the average daily volumes of 9739 shares in the past one month.
+On the BSE, 1300 shares were traded on the counter so far as against the average daily volumes of 2772 shares in the past one month.

-Almondz Global Securities Ltd spiked 12.39% to Rs 24.5.
+Motor & General Finance Ltd spiked 12.99% to Rs 50.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 43 shares were traded on the counter so far as against the average daily volumes of 1216 shares in the past one month.
+On the BSE, 74 shares were traded on the counter so far as against the average daily volumes of 641 shares in the past one month.

-Manaksia Coated Metals & Industries Ltd jumped 10.94% to Rs 6.49.
+Sundaram Multi Pap Ltd jumped 10.24% to Rs 1.83.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 223 shares were traded on the counter so far as against the average daily volumes of 3927 shares in the past one month.
+On the BSE, 1.36 lakh shares were traded on the counter so far as against the average daily volumes of 55263 shares in the past one month.

-GTN Industries Ltd gained 9.90% to Rs 9.21.
+Akme Star Housing Finance Ltd advanced 9.42% to Rs 72.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 150 shares were traded on the counter so far as against the average daily volumes of 1236 shares in the past one month.
+On the BSE, 50 shares were traded on the counter so far as against the average daily volumes of 737 shares in the past one month.

 Powered by Capital Market - Live News